1 Introduction

 Pausanias reports that Orneus' father was Erechtehus.
 [152]

-If Orneus' father was Erechtehus, the sixth king of Athens, then Menestheus, the son of Peteus, the son of Orneus, was a contemporary of Aegeus, the adopted son of Pandion, the son of Cecrops.
+If Orneus' father was Erechtehus, the sixth king of Athens, then Menestheus, the son of Peteus, son of Orneus, was a contemporary of Aegeus, the adopted son of Pandion, son of Cecrops.
 However, the contemporary of Menestheus during the Trojan War was not Aegeus, but his grandson.
 Therefore, Erechtehus here seems to be another name for Pandion, the eighth king of Athens.
 Orneus was therefore Aegeus's brother-in-law.

-11.2 Trojan War period
+11.2 Trojan War

 Afterwards, Orneae came under the rule of Argos.
 [154]